Disaster Recovery Funding Arrangements

 • community recovery funds

-• clean-up and recovery grants.
+• cleanup and recovery grants.

 Basic principles for DRFA assistance